Session-Level Properties

 Why Session-Level Properties?

-Some quality signals are invisible at the span level.
+Some quality signals are invisible at the interaction level.
 Consider a session where the assistant gives a wrong answer in turn 2 but corrects itself in turn 4 after the user pushes back.
 Each individual interaction might score reasonably well, but only by looking at the full session can you detect patterns like:

 - User frustration building over time - repeated corrections, resignation, or the user giving up entirely